-Thanks to a successful application to the Heritage Lottery Fund for £10,000 as well as financial donations of support from the Beaconsfield and District Historical Society, The Shanly Foundation, Beaconsfield Old Town Residents Association, The Frost Partnership, Waitrose, Tim Russ Estate Agents, Beaconsfield Rotary Club, Savills, Beaconsfield Town Council, volunteers, under experienced eye of Laura Cotton, County Archivist, are in the process of cataloguing, reorganising, preserving and scanning our extensive archive and it will then be made available as a learning and study resource to the community.
+Thanks to a successful application to the Heritage Lottery Fund for £10,000 as well as financial donations of support from the Beaconsfield Historical Society and local businesses and organisations, our volunteers continue to catalogue, reorganise, preserve and scan new and old material which will then be made available as a learning and study resource to the community by way of our catalogue.
 The catalogue is gradually being uploaded onto this website as it becomes available.
-Please click Explore the Archive to see our catalogue so far.
+Please click Explore the Archive Catalogue to see what has been uploaded so far.

 We have been extremely lucky to recruit wonderful volunteers who have worked very hard on the project.
-We have, at the moment, 37 of them who come either every week, every fortnight, monthly or whenever they can.
-When the project finishes later in 2018, many of them will still continue with us, as the Society is constantly being offered new material for their archive and will need them to continue to reorganise and update the catalogue.
-Others will continue to use the archive for personal research, writing articles for this website or for local exhibitions and talks.
-The Project started in January 2015 and volunteers gather every Wednesday afternoon at Beaconsfield Library.
+We have, at the moment, around 20 of them who come either every week, every fortnight, monthly or whenever they can.
+Despite the project officially “finishing” in 2018, our volunteers still continue with us, as the Society is constantly being offered new material for their archive and need them to continue to reorganise and update the catalogue.
+Others continue to use the archive for personal research, writing articles for this website or for local exhibitions and talks.
+Whereas the Archive group met every Wednesday afternoon at Beaconsfield Library, because of the Covid pandemic, this has been no longer possible.
+However from October 2020 we have been meeting at the Curzon Centre in Maxwell Road.
+It is envisaged that this will continue so long as local Covid regulations allow.
 If you would like to get involved in the Project, please contact us.